Sharp bilinear eigenfunction estimate, $L^\infty_{x_2}L^p_{t,x_1}$-type Strichartz estimate, and energy-critical NLS: Open problems

 In the larger picture, Conjecture \ref{conj: Strichartz R times T} pertains to the pointwise behavior of the linear Schr\"odinger flow.
-The complication essentially comes from the lack of dispersion because of the compact $\bT$ factor.
-If we replace $\T$ with $\R$, and thus consider the analogous estimate on $\R^2$ corresponding to \eqref{eq: conj restricted Strichartz}, then it is not hard to show that this estimate holds for all $p\geq 2$.
-Indeed, similarly, it suffice to prove the $p=3$ case.
-This may be seen by applying the dispersive estimates for the linear Schr\"odinger flow on both $\R_{x_1}\times\R_{x_2}$ and $\R_{x_2}$, as follows.
-On one hand, we have
+The complication arises from the lack of dispersion in the compact $\bT$ factor.
+If we replace $\T$ with $\R$, and thus consider the analogous estimate on $\R^2$ corresponding to \eqref{eq: conj restricted Strichartz}, then it is not hard to show that this estimate holds for all $p\geq 2$---this follows by combining the dispersive estimates for the linear Schr\"odinger flow on both $\R_{x_1}\times\R_{x_2}$ and $\R_{x_2}$, the $TT^*$ argument, and the Hardy--Littlewood--Sobolev inequality.
+However, the problem becomes even more delicate on $\T^2$, where proving an analogue of Theorem \ref{mainthm: 2} would lead to the well-posedness result for the energy-critical NLS on $\T\times \bS^3$, as described in the Introduction.